rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: Seems fine?
 Good.
 Getting rid of it.

-DE: Also, `toFixed` et al support greater precision from when spidermonkey added it 18 years ago.
+DE: Also, `toFixed` et al support greater precision from when Spidermonkey added it 18 years ago.
 Should we force all implementations to support greater precision?

 WH: The reason we didn't mandate the greater precision and instead left it as an option back in Edition 3 was that we didn't want to require every browser to do this at the time.
 But if you can support greater precision like Firefox does, you should.